ps-tuebingen-courses/pl1-lecture-notes/src/14-object-algebras/object-algebras.md

   add(5,fun((x: Rep[Int]) => x))
 }
 ```

+The type system encoded in the `ExpT` type is the so-called "simply-typed lambda calculus".
+Encoding more expressive type system in a similar style (including, e.g., type parameters)
+is an active area of research.

 References:
 B. Olivira, W.Cook.
 Extensibility for the Masses: Practical Extensibility with Object Algebras.
 Proc.
 ECOOP 2012.